ppy/osu-wiki/news/2025/2025-12-21-bn-mentorship-cycle-6.md

 [![Click here to apply for BN Mentorship!](/wiki/shared/news/banners/bn-mentorship/apply.png)](https://forms.gle/zCiHyyrfZQCMLZS3A)

-If this was enough to pique your interest, make sure to register through the banner above as sign-ups will close on **SIGNUP_END_DATE 2026**.
+If this was enough to pique your interest, make sure to register through the banner above as sign-ups will close on **December 31st**.
 So, what are you waiting for?
 Apply before it's too late — no take backs!

 Good luck, and happy holidays from the NAT!